Human-inspired Episodic Memory for Infinite Context LLMs

 where $m$ is the total edge weight in the graph, $c_i$ is the community (episodic event) to which node $i$ is assigned, and $\delta$ is the Kronecker delta function.
 Conductance, on the other hand, measures the fraction of total weighted edges cut by a given community boundary, and is defined as:

 where $S = \{b_i,b_i+1,...,b_{i+1}\}$ is a subset of all nodes $V = \{b_1,b_1+1,...,b_k\}$ in the induced graph, with $b_i \in \mathcal{B}$.
 Lower conductance values indicate better community structure.
-Our boundary refinement algorithm iteratively adjusts the initial surprise-based boundaries to optimise these metric functions.
+Our boundary refinement algorithm sequentially adjusts the initial surprise-based boundaries to optimise these metric functions.
 While our best results are achieved using modularity, we also include comparisons with conductance-based boundary refinement to provide a comprehensive analysis.
 The overall process is summarized in Algorithm~\ref{alg:segmentation} and further discussed in Appendix~\ref{appdx:refinement_alg}.

 This algorithm first identifies initial boundaries based on the surprise threshold $T$, then refines these boundaries by finding the optimal position $\hat{\beta}$ between each pair of consecutive initial boundaries $(\alpha, \beta)$ that optimises the chosen metric function $f$ (either maximising modularity or minimising conductance).
 This process ensures that the final segmentation (1) captures points of high surprise and (2) optimises for coherent information grouping.
 The boundary identification step incurs negligible computational cost, as it only evaluates existing LLM outputs.
-The time complexity of Algorithm~\ref{alg:segmentation} is dominated by the boundary refinement step, which has an overall complexity of $\mathcal{O}(kn)$, where $k$ is the number of initial boundaries and $n$ is the sequence length and $m$ is the chunk size selected to process the sequence (for details see Appendix~\ref{appdx:complexity_analysis}).
+The time complexity of Algorithm~\ref{alg:segmentation} has an overall complexity of $\mathcal{O}(nm)$, where $n$ is the $n$ is the sequence length and $m$ is the chunk size selected to process the sequence (for details see Appendix~\ref{appdx:complexity_analysis}).